2005 Next Red

 Following the Bordeaux tradition of extended maceration, the wine stayed on the skins for another two weeks to soften its young tannins.
 Next the wine was moved into our caves for barrel aging.
 During its first Winter, the wine underwent malolactic fermentation which lowered its acidity and added richness.
 After many tastings in the Summer of 2006, we blended 25% Cabernet Sauvignon with 75% Malbec.
 The wine continued to age in oak barrels for another year.
 The 2005 Next Red was bottled in August 2007.

-At our Annual Vertical Tasting in March 2017, we tasted the 2005 and here are our notes: Blueberry coulis, violets, carpaccio, India ink and nutmeg aromas.
+Our Next Red as always been a very popular wine, which means for us that we do not have any left for our Vertical Tastings.
+So here are the most recent notes we have from our Annual Vertical Tasting in March 2017: Blueberry coulis, violets, carpaccio, India ink and nutmeg aromas.
 Supple, silky entry; rich on the palate with leather, dark chocolate, mint notes.
 Well-balanced.
 Velvety.